 The benefits of using the Lifetime ISA in retirement

-  If you contributed £4,000 to a Lifetime ISA, you’ll receive £1,000 tax free from the government and when you withdraw it after age 60 you won’t pay a penny in tax.
-So you’ll have a guaranteed 25% return!
+If you contributed £4,000 to a Lifetime ISA, you’ll receive £1,000 tax free from the government.
+And, when you withdraw it after age 60 you won’t pay a penny in tax – so you’ll have a guaranteed 25% return!

 My allowance isn’t tapered so why should I do this now?

 Good question.
 Many of us don’t reach peak earning potential until after 40, and so by the time a tapered annual allowance issue is reached, it’s too late to open a Lifetime ISA.
 We would suggest opening a Lifetime ISA, even with a modest amount before you reach age 40, so that if you do reach the taper you’ll have the option to contribute in future years.

 Keen to learn a little more?
 Here are some short, concise FAQs about the lifetime ISA.

 A LISA is a tax-efficient savings account for UK residents aged 18 to 39, designed to help them save for their first home or retirement.

 Who can open a LISA?